Counting gluings of octahedra: Enumeration

-Equation \eqref{CountingEq} suggests a bijection between the elements of $\cA$ and trees.
+Equation \eqref{CountingEq} suggests a bijection with trees.
 A direct interpretation would be as quarternary trees, but one can also write the equation as $A(z) = 1/(1-3z A(z)^3)$ which suggests an interpretation as plane trees of arbitrary degrees.
 The latter case is more directly found.

-We sketch the construction below.
+One way to do it is inspired by the direct counting provided above in Section \ref{sec:DirectCounting}.
+That counting is based on a specification of elements of $\cA$ which clearly unravels the tree--like structure.
+In this section, we make it more explicit by constructing a bijection with plane trees.
+Since we feel that it is quite straightforward from the previous section of the article and it involves classical combinatorial steps, we only sketch the construction.

 First, we notice that the root induces a root (i.e. a marked corner) on each black vertex.
 Indeed, start from the root edge.
-If it is a bridge, we have already explained above how to root the three other black vertices adjacent to the same square--vertex.
-If it is part of a 2--bond, there is another 2--bond attached to the same square--vertex and we have already explained above how to root the black vertex of that 2--bond.
+If it is a bridge, we have already explained above how to root the three other black vertices adjacent to the same square--vertex (Case \ref{enum:Bridge} of Section \ref{sec:EnumerationEdgeDeletion}).
+If it is part of a 2--bond, there is another 2--bond attached to the same square--vertex and we have already explained above how to root the black vertex of that 2--bond (Case \ref{enum:NonBridge} of Section \ref{sec:EnumerationEdgeDeletion}).
 Next, we repeat the same procedure from these new marked corners.
 Furthermore, if the second edge sitting next to the root edge clockwise is not the second edge of the 2--bond containing the root edge, we also apply this procedure as if the second edge were the root edge, and so on.
 This way, every black vertex is visited exactly once and receives a marked corner induced by the root.